twinnerhenock/alx-higher_level_programming/0x00-python-hello_world/README.md

-this is a readme a file about python interpeter and data structures
+This is a readme a file about python interpeter and data structures